beshu-tech/readonlyrest-docs/kibana.md

 ### Session management with multiple Kibana instances

-Each Kibana node stores user sessions in-memory.
-This will cause problems when using multiple Kibana instances behind a load balancer (especially without sticky sessions), as there would be no synchronization between nodes' sessions cache.
+Each Kibana node stores user sessions in memory.
+This will cause problems when using multiple Kibana instances behind a load balancer (especially without sticky sessions), as there would be no synchronization between nodes' session cache.
 To avoid this, session synchronization via an Elasticsearch index should be enabled.
 Follow these steps:

 1. Come up with a string of at least 32 characters length or more to be used as the shared cookie encryption key, called `cookiePass`.
 2. Open up `conf/kibana.yml` and add:
    * `readonlyrest_kbn.cookiePass: "generatedStringIn1step"` (example: "12345678901234567890123456789012")
-   * `readonlyrest_kbn.cookieName` (custom cookie name - this property is optional, if not specified default cookie name would be `rorCookie`)
+   * `readonlyrest_kbn.cookieName` (custom cookie name - this property is optional; if not specified default cookie name would be `rorCookie`)
    * `readonlyrest_kbn.store_sessions_in_index: true` (enable session storage in index)
-   * `readonlyrest_kbn.sessions_index_name: "someCustomIndexName"` (index name - this property is optional, if not specified default index would be `.readonlyrest_kbn_sessions`)
+   * `readonlyrest_kbn.sessions_index_name: "someCustomIndexName"` (index name - this property is optional; if not specified default index would be `.readonlyrest_kbn_sessions`)
    * `readonlyrest_kbn.sessions_refresh_after: 5000` (time in milliseconds, describes how often sessions should be fetched from ES and refreshed for each node - optional, by default 2 seconds)
    * `readonlyrest_kbn.sessions_probe_interval_seconds: 120` (default 60s) how often should the browser poll Kibana to check if their session is still valid.
-Raise this value if you connect to Kibana through slow networks (i.e. VPN), or have very slow loading dashboards.
+Raise this value if you connect to Kibana through slow networks (i.e. VPN), or have very slow-loading dashboards.
 3. Add the above config in all Kibana nodes behind the load balancer, and restart them.